SAP-samples/cloud-sdk-learning-journey/ts-adman/README.md

 ## Current branch

 This branch is part of [Exercice:Building a BP address manager extension using TypeScript](https://learning.sap.com/learning-journey/develop-advanced-extensions-with-sap-cloud-sdk/exercise-building-a-bp-address-manager-extension-using-typescript_a3b13216-a20d-407c-9469-157628546623)
-Current branch **tsadman_v1.0_hello** is the initial part from the exercise, where we setup a hello world application using Nest.js.
+Current branch **tsadman_v1.0_hello** is the initial part from the exercise, where we setup a hello world application using Nest.js framework.

 ## Requirements